 4 Where an individual student travelling as part of a group chooses to cancel a course, we would look at the individual circumstances surrounding the decision and deal with it on a case by case basis.

 5 The safety and welfare of every Imagine English student is very important to us.
 We will therefore do our best to limit the distress and inconvenience if a student is forced to make last-minute changes to his or her arrival or departure plans.
-If students are unable to leave Chester at the end of their course, the school will assist students in finding temporary accommodation.
+If students are unable to leave Liverpool at the end of their course, the school will assist students in finding temporary accommodation.
 Where possible, accommodation with host families will be extended, and this will be charged at a pro rata daily rate.

 6 We have a special obligation to look after and ensure the safety of children under the age of 18.
 The school will offer all assistance in helping these students to investigate and book alternative ways of getting home.